What is Commodity

 Weather conditions like temperature, rain, drought, etc could impact his crop as well as the final price that he expects to get in return.

 So keeping in mind this whole scenario and to reduce his risk, the farmer agrees to sell his sugarcanes in the future markets today.
-In the future Market the product (Sugarcane) will be sold to a Commercial Producer at a predetermined price and for delivery seven months later.
+In the future market, the seller will sell the product (sugarcane) to a commercial producer at a predetermined price, and delivery will take place seven months later.

 Now, if there’s high demand for his Sugarcane at the time of the harvest season, farmer’s crop would be worth even more money in the future market